 How to Help Your Loved One with Dementia Move to A Nursing Home

-When it comes to an elderly care facility, there are different options, such as a skilled nursing facility, memory care, an assisted living facility, etc. Now, the important question is what to do when an elderly person refuses to go to a care facility.
+When it comes to an elderly care Nursing Home facility, there are different options to consider.
+These include a skilled nursing facility, memory care, an assisted living facility, and more.
+Now, the important question is what to do when an elderly person refuses to go to a care facility.

 This guide will help.